filetrust/Glasswall-Security-Policies/policies/Confidential Data.md

 ### 4.1.1 Storage

 Confidential information must be removed from desks, computer screens, and common areas unless it is currently in use.
 Confidential information should be stored under lock and key (or keycard/keypad), with the key, keycard, or code secured.
+Passwords, Secrets and API keys must not be stored in plain text in any part of code.

 ### 4.1.2 Transmission